Educate Girls

 Millions of out-of-school girls (ages 6-29) in remote, rural India, often first-generation learners, face poverty, patriarchy, early marriages, and systemic barriers.
 This denies them education, voice, and agency, trapping them in cycles of inter-generational poverty and illiteracy.

-Since 2007, Educate Girls has brought over 2 million girls back to education and improved the learning outcomes for over 2.4 million children by mobilising communities and partnering with governments across Rajasthan, Madhya Pradesh, Uttar Pradesh, and Bihar.
-Through door-to-door outreach, we identify out-of-school girls, convince families to enrol them, and support their retention and learning.
-Where formal schooling isn’t an option, Pragati, our second-chance programme, enables girls aged 15-29 to complete secondary education via state open schools.
+Since 2007, Educate Girls has brought over 2 million girls back to education and improved the learning outcomes for over 2.4 million children by mobilizing communities and partnering with governments across Rajasthan, Madhya Pradesh, Uttar Pradesh, and Bihar.
+Through door-to-door outreach, we identify out-of-school girls, convince families to enroll them, and support their retention and learning.
+Where formal schooling isn’t an option, Pragati, our second-chance program, enables girls aged 15-29 to complete secondary education via state open schools.